 Mom Knows Best - Cleancult Mom Tips

-By: Cleancult Moms
+By: The Cleancult Team

 At Cleancult we believe Mom Knows Best, because no one works harder at home.
 While we’ve all left the nest for good now, we still rely on tips and tricks we learned from our moms to help keep our own places clean and tidy and most importantly, feeling like home.
 Check out our favorite household cleaning hacks below and big shout out to all the moms out there, we know who run the world.

 Olivia, Director of Social & Content, NYC: My moms cook a lot, and they taught me the fine art of cleaning up as you go along.
 It’s much more enjoyable to host or cook for others if you’re not stressed about the pile of dishes in the kitchen.
 Another useful tip I picked up along the way from them is throwing your sponge in the dishwasher every so often to extend its life and kill germs.

 Arianne, Chief Operations Officer, NYC: My mom had a philosophy of line drying clothing to preserve color, texture, elasticity, etc. It also uses way less electricity.
 She used to hang dry most of our clothes on hangers all over the house.
 Using a drying rack has definitely extended the life of my clothing (esp. athleisure) by years!

 Luis, Marketplace Manager, Puerto Rico: My mom cooks a lot for our big family, and my favorite “hack” she taught me is: the best way to clean oil and grease spills is not with paper towels or sponges, but by sprinkling flour on the mess, waiting for it to dry and just sweeping it up.
 I still use it to this day.